-Hand over these and the User's Instructions to the customer and request him to keep them in a safe place for ready reference.
+Hand these Installation and Servicing Instructions, User's Instructions and Log book to the customer and request him to keep them in a safe place for ready reference.

 IMPORTANT.
 Point out to the owner that the boiler must have regular maintenance and cleaning, at least annually, in order to ensure reliable and efficient operation.
 Regular attention will also prolong the life of the boiler and should preferably be performed at the end of the heating season.